ListIndexOutOfRange/Tessti/README.md

 ## The `schedule` function

-The `schedule` function is the only things you'll see from yass. <br>
+The `schedule` function is the only things you'll see from tessti. <br>
 Here are descripted all its arguments (some defaults values are made for a specific HPC I use, you should most likely update them):

 - SLURM parameters: